munza/lumen-api-starter/readme.md

 #### Using CORS

-Please check [spatie/laravel-cors](https://github.com/spatie/laravel-cors) in Github for the usage details.
+Please check [fruitcake/laravel-cors](https://github.com/fruitcake/laravel-cors) in Github for the usage details.

 #### Using Docker

 Docker can be run with `docker-compose up -d` command.
 After that, any command stated above can be executed with Docker.
-The format is — `docker-compose php exec <command>` or `docker exec lumen-php <command>`.
-For example database can be migrated with `docker-compose php exec php artisan migrate`.
+The format is — `docker-compose app exec <command>` or `docker exec lumen-app <command>`.
+For example database can be migrated with `docker-compose app exec php artisan migrate`.

-To execute an interactive shell, add `-it` flag with the exec command like `docker exec -it lumen-php <command>`.

-_Do not use Docker Compose while deploying in production environment._
+_I would suggest not to use Docker Compose while deploying in production._

 ### Todo

--   [x] Remove the customization feature from error trait.
 -   [ ] Move all the extended features inside a package.
--   [x] Use a transformer for error response.

 ### Issues